aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 Expected: no OCSP check requests to see
 Observed: same!

-Side note: in Firefox, browser and server (Akamai) at first do HTTP/1.1 and later on, at request ~ 70, they switch to H/2.
+_Side note: in Firefox, browser and server (Akamai) at first do HTTP/1.1 and later on, at request ~ 70, they switch to H/2.
 Huh?
-And yes, KLM needs some webperf help, especially if they want to service Firefox users better (caching not working, wtf)
+And yes, KLM needs some webperf help, especially if they want to service Firefox users better (caching not working, wtf)_

+Firefox checks revocation status of DV certificates and this slows down the loading of the page.
+OCSP stapling is an effective solution to get rid of that extra time.

+Something interesting in repeat view?
+If not, leave it out.
+OCSP check happens on first view (not on repeat view?) and if CA is down FF will soft-fail after 2 seconds.

+---

 ## <a name="ev-cert-perf"></a>EV Certificates and Web Performance